-3.5 As shown below, it is anticipated that 26% of the Authority's borrowing requirement will be exposed to interest rate risk at the end of 2021/22.
-This could rise to 59% by the end of 2024/25, should no further fixed rate borrowing be undertaken:
+3.11 As shown below, it is anticipated that 34% of the Authority's borrowing requirement will be exposed to interest rate risk at the end of 2022/23.
+This could rise to 69% by the end of 2025/26, should no further fixed rate borrowing be undertaken:

-3.6 To limit the impact of a future rise in interest rates, the proposed strategy is to maintain a minimum proportion of fixed rate borrowing of 70%.
-In order to achieve this target, the Authority is likely to require £15.9M of fixed rate borrowing over the period, with the majority arising in 2023/24 or later.
+3.12 To limit the impact of a future rise in interest rates, the proposed strategy is to maintain a minimum proportion of fixed rate borrowing of 70%.
+In order to achieve this target, the Authority is likely to require £23.8M of fixed rate borrowing over the period.
 The remaining 30% could be funded through temporary borrowing and internal cash resources.